shehbazj/csc2233/assignment1.md

 ```
 - Report the total bytes written and read by the fio benchmark on your device.

+- run fio command for the 3 file systems - ext4, btrfs (SSD mode) and f2fs. compare the performance of the three file systems, preferably using a bar graph or a table (bar graph is preferred).

 - Now run the same fio command with blocktrace enabled (follow the same steps as dd command above).
-Compare  the drop in fio performance (IOPS, Bandwidth) when you enable blocktrace.
+Compare  the drop in fio performance (IOPS, Bandwidth) for each of the 3 file systems.
+In which file system do you observe the most significant drop in performance? explain your results.